smfo/whatILearntToday/Mobile/Flutter/widgets/listView.md

 Some times we want the list to take up as little space as possible, in these cases set `shrinkWrap: true`.

-This is costly for large lists, as shrinkwrap evaluates the entire list and its size before rendering.
+This is costly for large lists, as shrinkwrap evaluates the entire list and renders it all from the moment the widget is rendered.

 ## ListView.builder inside ListView

 It is possible to use a ListView(.builder) nested.
 Either using Expanded or ShrinkWrap to define it's height.
-Don't do this, use [Sliver](sliver.md) instead.
+However, don't do this, use [Sliver](sliver.md) instead.